Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

-\textit{\textbf{6.
-Explanation Top-\(K\) Subgraph Influence Ratio:}} This metric evaluates the model’s ability to identify most influential subgraphs by comparing the sum of actual contributions from the top-\(K\) model-selected subgraphs \(S_{\text{pred},k}\) against the top-\(K\) actual subgraphs \(S_{\text{actual},k}\).
-Formally,
+\textit{\textbf{7.
+Explanation Top-\(K\) Node Contribution Ratio:}} This metric evaluates the cost model’s ability to identify the most influential nodes by comparing the sum of actual contributions of the top-\(K\) cost model-selected nodes \(\{n_{\mathrm{pred}\_1},\dots,n_{\mathrm{pred}\_K}\}\) to that of the actual top-\(K\) nodes \(\{n_{\mathrm{actual}\_1},\dots,n_{\mathrm{actual}\_K}\}\).
+Formally: { Unlike metric 6, this ratio captures cases when the model-selected nodes contribute significantly, even if they are not among the top-\(K\), providing a more comprehensive evaluation of explainability.}

-Subgraphs are partitioned the same as above.
-Unlike binary accuracy, this ratio captures cases where the model’s chosen subgraphs contribute significantly, even if they are not the top-\(K\) subgraphs, providing a more comprehensive evaluation of explainability.
+\textit{\textbf{8.
+Subplan Contribution Ratio (SCR)-RMSE:}} This metric evaluates how well the model estimates each subplan’s relative contribution to its corresponding entire plan's cost across the workload.
+For a plan \(p_i \in P\) with subplans \(\{sp_{ik}\}_{k=1}^{K_i}\) and \(|P|=N\), let \(ET\) and \(T\) denote the estimated and actual execution times, respectively, and define the root mean squared error (RMSE) as: { }